sodalabsab/scalingcloud/README.md

    - Configure a Personal Access Token for GitHub Actions:
      - Go to **Settings** > **Developer settings** > **Personal access tokens**.

-4. **Clone the course Repository into your Account**
+4. **Clone the course Repository into your GitHub Account**
-   - Go to "repostitories" and click on the small + sign top right
+   - In your GitHub home screen, click on the small + sign top right
    - Select "Import repository" paste the [URL of the course reporitory](https://github.com/sodalabsab/scalingcloud.git)
-   - Name the repository "scalecloud" and select private
+   - Name the repository "scalecloud" and select private, this will import the course code into your account, giving you a local copy

 5. **Download the repository localy**
    - Go to the newly created repo in your github account and click on the green "<>Code" button.
 Copy the SSH URL: